jeryjs/Userscripts/AniLINK/README.md

-# AniLINK: GoGoAnime
+# AniLINK - Episode Link Extractor

-Stream or download your favorite anime series effortlessly with AniLINK for GoGoAnime!
+Stream or download your favorite anime series effortlessly with AniLINK!
 Unlock the power to play any anime series directly in your preferred video player or download entire seasons in a single click using popular download managers like IDM.
 AniLINK generates direct download links for all episodes, conveniently sorted by quality.
 Elevate your anime-watching experience now!

 [![Install AniLINK](https://img.shields.io/badge/Install-Now-brightgreen)](https://greasyfork.org/en/scripts/465970-anilink-gogoanime)